 Lee Popkin

 Lee Popkin is a trial lawyer in Proskauer’s Litigation Department and co-head of the firm’s Product Liability Group.
-Lee represents clients in a wide range of industries in high-stakes trials in state and federal courts throughout the country.
-Lee’s experience includes developing case themes, examining expert and fact witnesses at trial, preparing key witnesses for deposition and trial, taking and defending expert depositions, and drafting and arguing case-dispositive motions.
+Lee represents clients in a wide range of industries through every stage of litigation and has served as lead and/or trial counsel in state and federal courts throughout the country.

-Lee was named Young Lawyer of the Year (Litigation) by The American Lawyer for 2022, shortlisted for Product Liability Lawyer of the Year in Euromoney’s Women in Business Law awards, recognized as a “Future Star” by Benchmark Litigation, listed by Chambers USA for commercial litigation, and included on the Best Lawyers in America “Ones to Watch” list.
+Lee was named Young Lawyer of the Year (Litigation) by The American Lawyer for 2022 and shortlisted for Product Liability Lawyer of the Year in Euromoney’s Women in Business Law awards in 2023 and 2024.
+Lee is ranked by Chambers for Commercial Litigation and recognized by The Legal 500 for her work in Product Liability and Mass Torts.
+Benchmark Litigation named Lee among its “Future Stars” and included her in its 40 and Under list.

 Lee’s notable representations and victories include: